camila-cremades/Cremades_Portfolio/README.md

 I am currently a forum moderator for the Google Data Analytics courses on Coursera, where I assist students in their analytics journey.
 I am eager to join a team of experienced professionals to continue learning and expanding my expertise in data analytics.

 Beyond work, I enjoy acroyoga, contemporary dance, and playing board games with friends.
-For me, answering questions through data feels like solving a captivating board game mystery—unraveling clues and discovering meaningful solutions.
+For me, answering questions through data feels like solving a captivating board game mystery, unraveling clues and discovering meaningful solutions.

 ### Case Studies